 What is poor posture?

-When we spend time in poor posture, the chest becomes tight, the shoulders roll forward, and the neck starts moving forward, leading to a long-term forward head position called kyphosis.
-This means the upper spine is rounding forward into a hunched position.
-Because of this, many Pilates exercises call for a thoracic extension.
-These exercises, plus many more!, greatly reverse our poor posture by strengthening and stretching our upper back, shoulders, core, and arms.
+When we spend time in poor posture, the chest becomes tight, the shoulders roll forward, and the neck starts moving forward, leading to a long-term forward head position.
+This means the upper spine is rounding forward into a hunched position, known as kyphosis.
+Because of this, many Pilates exercises call for thoracic extension.
+These exercises (plus many more) greatly reverse our poor posture by strengthening and stretching our upper back, shoulders, core, and arms.
 Improving extension restores proper posture by moving the spine from a rounded position to a more elongated or lifted position.
 To open your chest and improve your posture, grab a mat, and let’s get to it.

 1. Rolling Swan: Using a foam roller or just your hands on the mat (by the shoulders if done on the mat), press your hands down and lift your chest up, staying long through the spine and keeping your gaze forward.